 Despite the fact that compact system cameras have changed our impression of camera size, the 760D is still a very tiny SLR.
 Although its deep grip is pleasant, when my forefinger is on the shutter release, there is enough room for me to fit my remaining three fingers on the camera’s other three buttons.
 Those with larger digits may discover that their little finger gets caught between the camera body and the lens.

-Some potential purchasers have been attracted to Nikon’s new SLRs by the 24Mp sensors found in their recent SLRs, despite the fact that Canon has been employing an 18-million pixel sensor for what seems like an eternity in its APS-C format SLRs.
+Some potential purchasers have been attracted to Nikon’s new SLRs by the 24Mp sensors found in their recent SLRs, despite the fact that Canon has been employing an 18-million-pixel sensor for what seems like an eternity in its APS-C format SLRs.
 One of the benefits of having more pixels is that you can capture greater fine detail, at least in principle.
 The drawback is that there is a greater likelihood of noise being generated.

-However, with the Canon 760D and 750D, Canon has done an excellent job at achieving a nice balance between the two.
+However, with the Canon 760D and 750D, Canon has done an excellent job of achieving a nice balance between the two.
 Both cameras are capable of resolving a high degree of information, which is a significant improvement over the 18Mp sensor used by the 700D.

 In addition, noise is effectively managed, although it’s worth noting that the 760D’s resolving capability is not nearly as impressive as that of the Nikon D5500, which has a 24MP sensor.
 It is also a close contender in terms of resolution, with the 20Mp Pentax K-S2 being a close second — and, like the D5500, it is undoubtedly helped by the lack of an anti-aliasing filter covering the sensor.

-Canon EOS Rebel T6s: Specifications
+Canon EOS Rebel T6s Specifications

 |Body type||Compact SLR|